| | | | |

 Pot with sugar syrup covered with a lid to produce steam and condensation that washes down the sides of the pan.

-AMBER CARAMEL COLOR
+SUGAR SYRUP TURNS AMBER CARAMEL COLOR

 Watch sugar syrup carefully, don’t leave it cooking on the stove unattended.
 Not even for couple of minutes.
 Once you notice that sugar syrup is starting to change its color it is important not to leave its side.
 It takes only couple of moments for it to caramelize and become amber, honey gold, honey brown color.
 Don’t let it burn.
+Once caramel is burned there is no salvaging it.
+You’ll have to start over.

 Caramelized sugar syrup in a pan.

-HEAVY CREAM AND BUTTER
+ADD HEAVY CREAM AND BUTTER

 Pouring heavy cream into caramelized sugar.

-FLAVOR CARAMEL
+HOW TO FLAVOR CARAMEL SAUCE

 Yes, you can flavor caramel sauce.
 Allow caramel sauce to cool slightly before adding flavorings.
 I like to add Vanilla Bean Paste.